nickjwhite/diogenes/README.md

 Preliminaries
 -------------

-Creating the Diogenes icon file for Windows requires programs that can be installed with the `librsvg` and `libicns` Homebrew packages on OS X, or the Linux packages `librsvg2-bin` and `icoutils` (Debian).
+Creating the Diogenes icon file for Windows requires some utility programs, which can be installed on OS X (the Homebrew packages are`librsvg` and `icoutils`) and on Linux (the Debian packages are `librsvg2-bin` and `icoutils`).

 Creating the Mac icon file needs to be done on OS X and requires installing the `png2icns` package for Node.js: install Node via Homebrew and then run `npm install png2icns -g`.
-(One can also use an entirely different png2icns program that also runs on Linux, but it looks obsolescent.)
+(There is an entirely different png2icns program that also runs on Linux, but it looks obsolescent.)

-To assemble these and some other required files, run this command first:
+Once you have installed those utility programs, you can run this command, which will create the icons and collect a number of other required files:

     make

 Building the Electron app
 -------------------------

-To build the standalone Diogenes application, with the server and browser integrated via Electron, use one of these make commands according to the platform you're building for:
+To build the standalone Diogenes application which has the server and client browser integrated via Electron, use one of these make commands according to the platform you're building for:

     make linux64   # for linux (64 bit) build